 Keep in mind that your employee will generally be carrying a personal auto policy.
 That doesn’t usually include using their vehicles for business purposes.
 They might have a policy which allows them to use their personal vehicles for incidental business use.
 For example, to run an errand, go to the bank, or other similar activities.
 For any type of transport of passengers or packages, however, a personal auto policy will usually not cover it.
 Regardless of whether you have delivery driver insurance, it’s your business that will end up covering an accident if your employee’s insurance does not cover the damage.

 Not having an auto policy for your business can expose you to the possibility of legal fees and out-of-pocket expenses.
 Getting coverage is the best way to protect your business interests and your employees.

 Business automobile insurance can be written to cover vehicles that are owned by your employees or owned/rented/borrowed by your business.
 It can offer protection for your most routine business affairs as well as for your cannabis delivery service.

 Business auto insurance has two components that make up the vehicle coverage: Liability and Physical Damage.
 Bodily injuries and property damage that is caused by others make up the auto liability component.
 Physical damage, which may include collision and comprehensive, is what covers vehicle damage and theft.

 Reach Out To MFE To Cover Your Drivers

 MFE is dedicated to serving the needs of dispensaries and full-service grow operations.
 They provide a variety of cannabis insurance policies to cover the needs of your business.
 This includes general liability insurance, commercial automobile insurance, umbrella insurance, and many other types.

-MFE has locations in New York, Detroit, and Los Angeles.
+MFE has locations in Los Angeles, CA and Birmingham, MI.
 To get their customers the most competitive prices, they quote and place insurance through multiple carriers.
 Call MFE at 213-266-7990 or visit us online to learn more about starting a delivery service or to get a free quote.